kaleido-io/kaleido-sdk-typescript/samples/native-eth-indexer/README.md

    - See the logs of the Provider proxy service to watch for it forwarding events to the Provider
    - Use the Provider proxy Swagger UI to `PUT /providers/{name}/reconnect` to force a reconnect of the Provider
    - See the Workflow engine logs, searching by your stream ID, to watch for it polling the event source, and sending them to event processor for the Provider
-   - If the Workflow engine is unsuccesfully polling the ETH connector, see the ETH connector logs for any errors.
+   - If the Workflow engine is unsuccessfully polling the EVM connector, see the EVM connector logs for any errors.
 It could be there are JSONRPC connectivity issues, or you need to decrease the `catchupPageSize` in the stream configuration to reduce the number of events polled from the chain at once.

 3. Asset manager is not receiving transfers:
    - See the Provider logs for any errors when calling the Asset Manager APIs
-   - Common causes are bad API key credentials, but if the indexer is receiving events from a misconfigured stream (multiple ETH contracts for example) it may be trying to upsert addresses and transfers for an unknown contract address.
+   - Common causes are bad API key credentials, but if the indexer is receiving events from a misconfigured stream it may be trying to upsert addresses and transfers for an unknown contract address.
    - Bulk upsert API has limits on the number of addresses and transfers that can be upserted in a single call.
 If you are indexing a large number of addresses and transfers, you may need to split the upsert into multiple calls, or decrease the `batchSize` in the stream configuration to reduce the number of events processed at once.